SyncfusionExamples/WPF-RichTextBox-Examples/Samples/Automatic Suggestion/Automatic Suggestion/README.md

 # Automatic Suggestion
-This sample demonstrate, how to enable spell checker in SfRichTextBoxAdv control.
+This sample demonstrate, how to use @mention in SfRichTextBoxAdv control.